Unfortunately, the worst cat food brands are also the most popular brands – Purina, Friskies, Royal Canin, Blue Buffalo, Hill’s, etc.

 At the end of the day, YOU are responsible for your cat.
 And YOU have the option to feed or avoid whatever you want.

-Just like these manufacturers have the option to produce these yucky foods.
+Just like these brands have the option to produce these garbage foods.

-Additionally, cats are sensitive to dietary changes.
+Additionally, cats are sensitive to diet changes.
 Transition cat food slowly if you decide to change the food.

 I’m reporting the facts, based on these 4 things: